AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 As part of reward and recognition of learner’s achievements, Learning Manager introduces online badges for learners.
 Badges are awarded based on a set criteria and are then displayed on a learner’s profile on the top of the learners home page.

-Refer&nbsp; [Certifications feature](feature-summary/certifications.md)&nbsp;for more information on certifications for learners.
+Refer  [Certifications feature](feature-summary/certifications.md) for more information on certifications for learners.

 +++